-McGraw Hill competes in one of the most niche B2B markets out there: only 120 universities globally are viable prospects for their medical education products.
-That makes Account-Based Marketing the only strategy that makes sense.
+McGraw Hill competes in one of the most niche global B2B markets, with only 120 universities globally as viable prospects for their medical education products.
+Account-Based Marketing is the only strategy that makes sense.
 Before Digital Authority Partners came on, over $30,000 in LinkedIn spend had produced zero qualified leads.
 Previous ABM attempts had fallen flat.
 McGraw Hill’s own sales teams across three continents had stopped trusting marketing altogether.
-Digital Authority Partners identified LinkedIn as the clear channel winner, converting at up to 7x the rate of traditional landing pages.
+DAP identified LinkedIn as the clear channel winner, converting at up to 7x the rate of traditional landing pages.
 Cost per lead dropped from $329 to $64, and Digital Authority Partners built a repeatable ABM model that gave McGraw Hill’s leadership the confidence to invest further.

 McGraw Hill is one of the largest educational publishers in the world, with 4,000+ employees across 30+ countries.
 Their medical education division promotes AccessMedicine, AccessWorldMed, Case Files, and Boards & Beyond to institutions across EMEA, LATAM, and APAC.
-The total addressable market is incredibly niche: roughly 120 universities globally.
-That kind of market needs Account-Based Marketing done right, not volume plays.
+The total addressable market is incredibly niche, at 120 universities globally.
+That kind of market needs Account-Based Marketing done right, rather than volume plays.

 When your entire market is 120 universities, you can't spray and pray.
-Buying cycles run 12 to 18 months, involve faculty, deans, librarians, and executive stakeholders across four continents, and every dollar has to hit the right person at the right time.
-Volume-based marketing simply doesn't work here.
-This is exactly the kind of niche market where Account-Based Marketing is the only viable strategy.
+Buying cycles run 12 to 18 months, involve faculty, deans, librarians, and executive stakeholders across four continents, and every dollar must hit the right person at the right time.
+Volume-based marketing doesn't work here.
+This market is exactly the kind of niche where Account-Based Marketing is the only viable strategy.

 Sales teams in Europe, Latin America, and the Middle East had written off marketing entirely.
 Leads were ignored.
 Arguments about lead quality went in circles.
 The two teams weren't aligned, they were barely talking.